 One of the last steps you should take is conducting personal interviews with your remaining prospects.
 This is important because you're going to want to make sure you don't run into uncomfortable personality conflicts.
 It's also a good idea to choose a patent attorney that you're comfortable with socially and professionally.
 You're going to be working very closely together and it's easier to trust somebody you like than somebody you don't like.

 Know Your Needs and Do Your Research

-Mental property covers a large swath of legal points, from leisure to media to contract and copyright legislation.
-Before deciding if you need to work with an attorney who strictly focuses on patents, or one who can advise you on different related areas of mental property, you will first need to assess your needs.
+Intellectual property covers a large swath of legal points, from leisure to media to contract and copyright legislation.
+Before deciding if you need to work with an attorney who strictly focuses on patents or one who can advise you on different related areas of intellectual property, you will first need to assess your needs.
 If your enterprise is predicated solely on creating, advertising, marketing, and promoting modern merchandise, you may search for someone who specializes in patent and copyright legislation.

-As soon as you know what you are searching for, search the dependable website upcounsel.com and use the precise parameters you've identified in addition to your geographic area.
-Upon getting a brief listing of certified attorneys, conduct a Google search on every of them.
-Search for clues about their status, such as quotes to the press, reviews, or significant cases.
+As soon as you know what you are searching for, search a dependable website and use the precise parameters you've identified in addition to your geographic area.
+Upon getting a brief listing of certified attorneys, conduct a Google search on every one of them.
+Search for clues about their statuses, such as quotes to the press, reviews, or significant cases.

 Deal with the preliminary interview as you would an enterprise collaborator meeting.
-Come ready, dressed for a professional meeting, and produce any related information that might help the attorney decide if working with you is a good match.
-Additionally, you may want to come ready with a slate of questions, such as
+Come dressed for a professional meeting and produce any related information that might help the attorney decide if working with you is a good match.
+Additionally, you may want to come ready with a slate of questions, such as:

 - How do you approach a patent search?